-Fellows will be integrated into relevant networks, communities and other forums of relevance to the research priority area, including working with any relevant partners.
-This includes the provision of capacity building opportunities and cohort support.

-Collegiate relationships between the other Research Fellows and VicHealth's program staff will also be encouraged and supported.
+Fellows will be integrated into a VicHealth team, as well as relevant stakeholder networks, communities and other forums of relevance to the research area, including working with any relevant partners.
+Collegiate relationships between Fellows and VicHealth staff will also be encouraged and supported.